OpenFeign/feign/gson/README.md

 ### Map<String, Object> and Numbers
 The default constructors of `GsonEncoder` and `GsonDecoder` decoder numbers in `Map<String, Object>` as Integer type.
 This prevents reading `{"counter", "1"}` as `Map.of("counter", 1.0)`.
-This uses an internal class in gson.

-If you want the default behavior, or cannot use gson internal classes (ex in OSGi), please use the constructors that accept a Gson object.
+To change this, please use constructors that accept a Gson object.